What 'Biblical' Means

-The Discipline of Bible Reading
+The Discipline of Learning the Bible

 Keep in mind the discipline I just described.
-Because when Christians speak of a "biblical" faith, it does not mean that every word or phrase or biblical book is equally important.
+When Christians speak of a "biblical" faith, it does not mean that every word or phrase or biblical book is equally important.
 It means that we commit ourselves to wrestle, and keep wrestling with, everything in it, as long as we live.
 All readers of the Bible have a pecking order for what they read in the Bible.
 All Bible readers - even those who don't hold the Christian faith - pick and choose their key Bible passages, no matter how much we may deny it.
 All Bible readers sometimes forget that it was not written to us, but to a people of a different place and time, and that its meaning back then is a key to what it means for us today.
 All Bible readers sometimes rely on what others have said about the subject at hand, either because of their wisdom, or as a quickie shortcut.
 These facts are not really a problem, if you acknowledge them and make sure you continue in the discipline of reading the whole thing as it was written.

 The so-called "biblical"